Leon-The-Programmer/EnxtAI_Assignment_Sub_BE/README.md

 • jwthandler.js – Validates JWTs, extracts the user identity, and attaches it to requests for secure access

-• prisma/ – Prisma schema and migration files for PostgreSQL
+### prisma – Prisma schema and migration files for PostgreSQL

 • prismaclient.js – Exposes a reusable Prisma client instance to all modules